Are you looking to find the best credit card* for your needs?

 For those who have existing credit cards and especially a large amount of credit card debt owing to the banks, the best place to start is to look at a balance transfer credit card.

 Balance transfer credit cards offer you massive savings on the interest rate of your current credit card debt in return for taking a new credit card.
 These zero to low interest rates are usually for a limited promotional period only, and usually the longer the period, the higher the interest rate charged.

 Shorter vs. Longer promotional periods

-Should you choose a shorter period with a much lower interest rate (0% is sometimes offered for 6 months) or a little higher interest rate for a longer period?
+Should you choose a shorter period with a lower interest rate (0% is sometimes offered) or often a little higher interest rate for a longer period?